 There are no fees (zero) for using our services.
 Applying, consultation with our expert coordinators, job placement, visa assistance, airfare and everything else in-between is 100% free.
 Forever.

 You may be wondering…

 As your placement agency, we obtain a ‘onetime fee’ from the school or teaching program you secure employment with.
 In short, Korean employers are responsible for paying us for recruiting you, presenting you to their institution, assisting you with all the visa paperwork and getting you prepared for the adventure of a lifetime!
 This is standard practice for the ESL/TEFL teaching industry in Asia.
 Schools in Japan, China, Vietnam and Taiwan also use the same fees system.

 In case you’re wondering, the placement fee we collect from the schools has zero impact on your monthly salary, nor does it effect the benefits you’ll receive, or the severance package you’re entitled to at the end of your contract period.
 If you’re dealing with other recruiting agents who are asking you to pay a fee, we strongly advise proceeding with caution.
 It means they’re collecting an additional fee that’s unwarranted.

 There are some minor expenses you’ll need to account for with respect to documentation.
 The list below highlights the average cost of the things you’ll need to organize.
-The exact price of each document will obviously vary from country to country and region to region.
+The exact price of each document varies from country to country and region to region.

 You’ll need to have a copy of your degree notarized.
 Call around because notary prices vary greatly.